microsoft/azure-health-data-services-workshop/Challenge-03 - Bulk Load Data into FHIR/Readme.md

 **#TODO - fill out**

-## Step 3 - Debug issues with importing bulk FHIR data
+## Step 5 - Debug issues with importing bulk FHIR data

 1. Now try importing one or more of the bundle file that you downloaded in Step 2 of this challenge.
 Upload the files to the same container where you uploaded the `ndjson` files.
 Start an `$import` operation with one or more of the bundles.

 2. What happens as a result?

 **#TODO - retool with ndjson with same IDs?**

+## Step 6 - Disable `$import` in the FHIR service

+Before moving on to the next steps, you need to disable the `$import` operation to continue future challenges.

+1. Use the `Deploy to Azure` button from step 1 to re-run the same operation with "Toggle Import" set to false.

+*Note: This configuration change generally takes about 20 minutes.
+This will not block you from working on the next challenge as you can still read data from the FHIR service.***

 ## Troubleshooting